Differences Between Bug Severity and Priority in Software Testing [with Examples]

 A higher severity level will result from a bug or flaw having a more significant impact on the system’s operation.
 A quality assurance engineer often determines the severity of a bug or defect.

-There are various levels of bug severity that correspond to how much of a risk the bug can be to the software:
+Various levels of bug severity correspond to how much of a risk the bug can be to the software:

 Now that you know about bug severity, the next step is to learn about how you can actually determine the severity of any bug: